Last Update: 8 March 2026.

 How else can you know if your plane features the new game changer first class?

-1. Through Emirates: Simply click on ‘select your seats’ when booking through Emirates and take note of the seat map.
+- Through Emirates (or even Qantas): Simply click on ‘select your seats’ when booking through Emirates and take note of the seat map.
 Here is what it looks like:

 Seat Map First Class 777-300ER Standard Configuration